 The spouse who remains in the workforce should continue making annual contributions to his or her 401(k) retirement-savings plan.
 The maximum contribution you may contribute to a 401(k) in 2022 is $20,500, or $27,000 is you are age 50 and older.
 A working spouse also may contribute up to $6,000 in 2022 to a non-working spouse’s IRA (or $7,000 for those age 50 and older) when the couple files joint tax returns and meets other income requirements.

-The longer retirees wait to claim Social Security benefits, the larger the amount they will receive.
-When possible, non-working spouses should postpone collecting Social Security until they are 70 years old in order to receive the largest possible monthly benefits.
-However, this may not be financially viable for some couples and it may not make sense when either spouse has significant health issues.
-At a minimum, a retired spouse should try to wait until age 67 to receive 85 percent of his or her full Social Security benefit.
+The longer you wait to claim Social Security, the greater the benefit you will receive.
+Ideally, non-working spouses should postpone collecting Social Security until they are 70 years old in order to receive the largest possible monthly benefits.
+However, when one or both spouses have significant health issues, this timing delay may not be possible.
+At a minimum, try to wait until age 67 to receive 85 percent of your full Social Security benefit.

-About the Author: Lee F. Hediger is a co-founding director and chief compliance officer with Provenance Wealth Advisors, an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors and Accountants, and a registered representative with Raymond James Financial Services.
-For more information, call (954) 712-8888 or email firstname.lastname@example.org.
+About the Author: Lee F. Hediger is a co-founding director with Provenance Wealth Advisors, an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs, and a registered representative with Raymond James Financial Services.
+For more information, call (954) 712-8888 or email email@example.com.